csgf/csgf/training-materials/docs/development-enviroment.rst

 	CREATE DATABASE lportal;
 	GRANT ALL PRIVILEGES ON lportal.* TO 'liferayadmin'@'localhost' IDENTIFIED BY 'liferayadmin';

-* Download the mysql-connector from http://sourceforge.net/projects/ctsciencegtwys/files/catania-grid-engine/1.4.21/mysql-connector-java-5.1.13.jar/download and copy it in $LIFERAY_HOME/glassfish-3.1.2/domains/domain1/lib/
+* Download the mysql-connector from `here <http://sourceforge.net/projects/ctsciencegtwys/files/catania-grid-engine/1.4.21/mysql-connector-java-5.1.13.jar/download>`_  and copy it in $LIFERAY_HOME/glassfish-3.1.2/domains/domain1/lib/

 *!
 Restart Liferay; this will cause Liferay to identify the DB and create new tables and data.